bitburner-official/bitburner-src/markdown/bitburner.ns.nformat.md

 RAM cost: 0 GB

 Converts a number into a string with the specified format options.
-This is the same function that the game itself uses to display numbers.
-The formatted number is based on the provided formatOptions, and on the Numeric Display settings (all options in Options-<!-- -->&gt;<!-- -->Numeric Display)
+See http://numeraljs.com/\#format for documentation on format strings supported.

+This function is deprecated and will be removed in 2.3.